Hybrid Mount

 Release profile

-The release profile uses opt-level = 3, lto = "fat", codegen-units = 1, strip = true, and panic = "abort" for minimal binary size.
+The release profile uses opt-level = 3, lto = "fat", codegen-units = 1, strip = true, and panic = "abort" to reduce binary size.

 Operational Notes